oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 In this exercise, we will:
 - Create the custom API and define its endpoints for loyalty management.
 We need the custom API with several endpoints for offer information query, QR code creation and offer result (e.g. reject or accept) update.
+- Implement the custom API: In this lab, we will provide code snippets for API implementation.
+Just follow the instructions and you can make it.
+- Set up Security for the custom API
 - Associate the APIs with the loyalty management MBE.
 - Test the Customer API for loyalty management